 2. Improper Police Actions - This defense may include evidence and/or testimony that the officer violated the defendant's civil rights, faked a DUI report or otherwise acted improperly.

-Even if you know you may have been at least a little inebriated when you were pulled over and arrested for driving under the influence, you still have the right to a defense.
+Even if you think you may have been at least a little inebriated when you were pulled over and arrested for driving under the influence, you still have the right to a defense.
 In order to protect your rights and get the best outcome possible, it's in your best interests to contact a DUI/DWI attorney for a free case evaluation.
 A DUI attorney will be able to discuss possible defenses with you and your options moving forward.